-This Tucson home sits on a couple of quiet acres but is close to town.
+This Tucson home sits on a couple of quiet but is close to town.
 Our goal is to provide a peaceful, friendly, safe environment for animals and humans to interact and learn from each other.
+At first we scheduled one person at a time.
+Accidentally, three overlapped and it was great fun!
+Now we sometimes juggle sleeping arrangements but we often have our own multi-national meals and adventures!

 There are always things to be done.
 Twice a day the horses and dogs are fed and manure cleaned up.
 This takes about one-half hour morning and evening.
 The rest of the day depends on priorities at the time, for example: tree trimming, pasture maintenance, lawn and garden work; horse and equipment care, horse exercise dependent on ability level; irrigation system maintenance and repair.